emano888/burpfire/README.md

-# 📝 BurpFire (HTTP Batch Tool) for Burp Suite
+# 📝 HTTP Batch Tool for Burp Suite

-BurpFire is a simple Burp Suite extension that adds a custom tab where you can paste a list of URLs and send HTTP requests through Burp’s proxy with a single click.
+HTTP Batch Tool is a simple Burp Suite extension that adds a custom tab where you can paste a list of URLs and send HTTP requests through Burp’s proxy with a single click.

 ## 🔧 Features